Squirrelcoding/Anti-Rick-Roll-Chrome-Extension/README.md

 ### I just want to listen to "never gonna give you up"!
 You can easily disable the chrome extension.

+### Why dont you publish the extension?
+1. Im under-age
+2. I AM NOT GOING TO PAY 5$

 # Conclusion
 You can report feedback and bugs on again, the [github](https://github.com/Squirrelcoding/Anti-Rick-Roll-Chrome-Extension/issues).